Employer of Record in India

 Notice Period in India

-The minimum notice period for regular dismissal is at least 30 days or 1 month.
-However, this may differ depending on the specific regulations in each state of India.
+The minimum notice period for regular dismissal typically ranges from 30 days to 3 months, depending on the specific regulations in each state of India and factors such as length of service.
+For employees categorized as "workmen" under the Industrial Disputes Act, Section 25F mandates one month's notice for retrenchment.
 You can get in contact with us if you'd like more information on this!

 Severance in India